LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 Another important fact to take into consideration in a vectorization pipeline is that the documents may change over time.
 In the example above we are writing the chunks to a documents table, and you have two main cases:
-- the new version is longer
+- the new version of the document is longer
 - the new version of the document is shorter